forthtemple/openworldthreejs/README.md

 **Intro**

 The framework revolves around a main world model that contains surfaces and walls that the framework detects to allow a user to walk around a model.
-The demo include a blender model for the second temple.
-It contains meshes with the word wall and surface in them to specify that a mesh is a surface or wall.
-In general a blender model unit of distance should be about a meter with up being the Z axis.
+The demo includes a blender model for the second temple (/models/secondtemple/temple/temple.blend).
 The minimalistic framework is in the javascript file /web/secondtemple/openworldjs/openworld.js and has functions that make it possible to work with world coordinates and directions instead of local coordinates and rotations.
 For example the coordinates 5,4,0 means 5,4 in the xy plane and height zero off the surface of the model.
 Also direction can be specified with 90 degrees being east, 180 being south.

 The openworld framework also includes an purpose controller with virtual joystick that works on a smartphone, also keyboard and mouse movement.